mrc-ide/covid-sim/README.md

 # COVID-19 CovidSim Model

-This is the COVID-19 CovidSim model developed by the MRC Centre for Global Infectious Disease Analysis hosted at Imperial College, London.
+This is the COVID-19 CovidSim microsimulation model developed by the MRC Centre for Global Infectious Disease Analysis hosted at Imperial College, London.

 CovidSim models the instances and severity of COVID-19 infections throughout